yewhenp/Lab3---Task-1-2/README.md

 If it finds an object (dict) or a list on the key you entered, it ask you gi go on the next level

 ## Usage
-Firstly, yuo should install some packages
+Firstly, you should install some packages

 ```
 $ pip install folium